-Public Defenses may not be scheduled any sooner than 7 days following successful completion of the Private Defense and approval of any necessary revisions to the dissertation.
-(Exceptions to the seven-day period between the Private and Public Defenses are rare but may be requested under extenuating circumstances.
-Requests should be submitted in writing to MIC’s Director of Graduate Studies following a successful Private Defense and must be approved by the MIC Departmental Chairman.)
+- Public Defenses.
+The Public Defense may not be scheduled any sooner than 7 days following successful completion of the Private Defense.
+(Exceptions to the seven-day period must be approved by the MIC Departmental Chairman).

 Final Details - After the Final Defense

-IMPORTANT - Bring your signed Final Exam form to me by the deadline and I will scan and email it to the GSAS Registrar.
-This must be done before you can upload your thesis.
+- Bring the signed Final Exam form to Sandy Weirich by the deadline and she will scan and email it to the GSAS Registrar.
+This must be done before a student can upload the thesis.